2MY-R/Ameoba-Feature-Extraction/README.md

 - **Supervisor:** Ashley Cadby
 - **Co-Supervisors:** Rebecca Betts, Olga Chambers

-This project could have only been done with my supervisor/co-supervisors' help, support, and advice.
+I could have only done this project with my supervisor/co-supervisors' help, support, and advice.
 Futhermore, I was provided with a solid foundation of code to build off of and collaborate with to support the whole research team; as Olga and Rebecca have previously written, much of the code I am presenting.
 I have used their code and advice as a stepping stone to add my contribution to the broader project.

 ## Affiliations
 - [School of Mathematical and Physical Sciences](https://www.sheffield.ac.uk/mps)<br><br>